-The United States’ latest GDP figures are expected to be released on January 26th at 8:30 EST. For traders who seek to understand the health of the economy better, knowing the definition of Gross Domestic Product (GDP) is a good step toward achieving that goal.
+The United States’ Q3 GDP figures are expected to be released on Thursday, October 26th at 8:30 Eastern time.
+For traders who seek to understand the health of the economy better, knowing the definition of Gross Domestic Product (GDP) is a good step toward achieving that goal.
 Accordingly, this article explores the meaning of GDP, the different types of GDP, how to calculate GDP, and the effects of the upcoming US GDP releases on the market.

 What Is Gross Domestic Product (GDP)?